sympa-community/gpldoc/man/Sympa-Message.3.md

         Personalizing.

-        On Sympa 6.2.58 or earlier, there was no distiction between `footer` and `all`.
+        On Sympa 6.2.58 or earlier, there was no distinction between `footer` and `all`.
         The `merge` item in the messages stored into outgoing spool by earlier version of Sympa will be treated as `all`.